 Scientific theories describe different aspects of the same reality.
 The maps should fit together and be mutually consistent, while emphasizing different types of information.

-Moral: there is room for many different scientific theories, but none should contradict any of the others.
+Moral: among different scientific theories, none should contradict any other.

 When errors occur in maps, they can be corrected by gathering data.
 Suppose you found that two maps of the same territory did contradict each other.

-This can happen not only because of accidental errors, but because map makers sometimes insert non-existent roads into a map.
+This can happen because of accidental errors or because map makers deliberately insert non-existent roads into a map.
 That allows them to tell if another company has copied their map, violating copyright.